Hope Not Hate: Far right and Islamophobia

 The organisation encourages voters to support alternatives to far-right extremist movements; it also publishes allegations of violent activities by anti-Muslim organisations such as the English Defence League.
 It presented a 90,000-person petition to the European Parliament protesting against the election of Nick Griffin as an MEP.

-Following the murder of Jo Cox, Hope not Hate launched a nationwide #MoreInCommon campaign, with the blessing of the MP's family, hosting meetings across the UK which focused on healing divisions which were caused by the EU Referendum, culminating in 85+ events on the weekend of 3/4 September 2016.
-In December 2016 The Guardian newspaper joined a Hope not Hate training workshop, revealing the work which was undertaken by its community workers on the doorsteps in south Wales.
+Following the murder of Jo Cox, Hope Not Hate launched a nationwide #MoreInCommon campaign, with the blessing of the MP's family, hosting meetings across the UK which focused on healing divisions which were caused by the EU Referendum, culminating in 85+ events on the weekend of 3/4 September 2016.
+In December 2016 The Guardian newspaper joined a Hope Not Hate training workshop, revealing the work which was undertaken by its community workers on the doorsteps in south Wales.

-The organisation has increasingly focused on community-based campaigning, with a particular focus on building what it calls "community resilience" and focusing more on women voters.
+In 2012, the organisation was increasingly focused on community-based campaigning, with a particular focus on building what it calls "community resilience" and focusing more on women voters.
 It has launched initiatives in support of British foods, Hate Crime Awareness Week, and reported extensively on the activities of the anti-Muslim counterjihad movement of Robert Spencer, Pamela Geller, and bloggers such as "Fjordman".
 It linked hundreds of EDL and National Front supporters in this network with support for the Norwegian killer Anders Behring Breivik.

 In 2012, the group published original research which looked at the attitudes of voters towards far-right political parties in the UK, which concluded that nearly half of those who were polled by a Populus Ltd survey supported the creation of an English nationalist, anti-Muslim political party.
 Nick Lowles claimed in 2012 that politicians, including the Labour Party, need to address the way they talk about immigration and move away from encouraging "hate speech".
 Liz Fekete, of the Institute of Race Relations, has said that Lowles has not taken a hard enough line in rejecting narratives that portray Muslim men as disproportionately responsible for child sexual grooming.